kugelblitz2/pinobot2/README.md

-# pinobot
+# pinobot2
-A bot to remind Daniel to stop committing during work hours
+A bot to remind Daniel to be more productive with his time

 ## How To Use
 Configure `settings.py`, cd into the directory and run